Temple: Indonesian temples

 Candi is an Indonesian term to refer to ancient temples.
 Before the rise of Islam, between the 5th to 15th centuries, Dharmic faiths (Hinduism and Buddhism) were the majority in the Indonesian archipelago, especially in Java and Sumatra.
 As a result, numerous Hindu temples, locally known as candi, were constructed and dominated the landscape of Java.
 The candi architecture follows the typical Indonesian architectural traditions based on Vastu Shastra.
 The temple layout, especially in the Central Java period, incorporated mandala temple plan arrangements and also the typical high towering spires of Hindu temples.
 The candi was designed to mimic Meru, the holy mountain and the abode of the gods.
 In contemporary Indonesian Buddhist perspective, candi refers to a shrine, either ancient or new.
 Several contemporary viharas in Indonesia, for example, contain an actual-size replica or reconstruction of famous Buddhist temples, such as the replica of Pawon and Plaosan's perwara (small) temples.

-According to local beliefs, the Java valley had thousands of Hindu temples that co-existed with Buddhist temples, most of which were buried in the massive eruption of Mount Merapi in 1006 AD.
+According to local beliefs, the Java valley had thousands of Hindu temples that co-existed with Buddhist temples, most of which were buried in the massive eruption of Mount Merapi in 1006 CE.